codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

   max-width="50%"
 %}

-1. From the list of connected registries, select the target registry and define the tag that you want to push.
+1. From the list of connected registries, select the target registry, and define the tag that you want to push.
 1. To "copy" this image from the existing registry to the target registry, click **Promote**.

 ### Promoting images in pipelines